Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

 \subsection{Previous works}

-To prove PSPACE-Hardness in both cases, we construct a reduction from a variation of the Nondeterministic Constraint Logic (NCL) problem, a graph problem presented and studied by Robert A. Hearn and Erik D. Demaine\cite{ncl}.
+To prove PSPACE-hardness in both cases, we construct a reduction from a variation of the Nondeterministic Constraint Logic (NCL) problem, a graph problem presented and studied by Robert A. Hearn and Erik D. Demaine \cite{ncl}.
 This problem was used by Michael C. Chavrimootoo to study \textsc{Hanano} in \cite{HananoJ} and is very useful to prove PSPACE-hardness of games of sliding or pushing blocks.

-Our reduction borrows many ideas from the work of Michael C.\~ Chavrimootoo\cite{HananoJ}, notably the use of visibility representations and the idea of representing vertices as vertex gadgets to be solved and flows as blocks (in our case jellies) travelling between the vertex gadgets through horizontal tunnels.
-Note that our work mostly uses ideas from a preliminary version of this paper, dated from 2022 which is in Arxiv\cite{HananoARXIV}.
-The published versions from 2023 \cite{Hanano} and 2025 \cite{HananoJ} greatly reduce the number of gadgets to build in the case of \textsc{Hanano} (it is an open question whether we can reduce the number of gadgets used in the case of \textsc{Jelly}).\\
+Our reduction borrows many ideas from the work of Michael C. Chavrimootoo \cite{HananoJ}, notably the use of visibility representations and the idea of representing vertices as vertex gadgets to be solved and flows as blocks (in our case jellies) travelling between the vertex gadgets through horizontal tunnels.

 A major difference between the two games is that in \textsc{Hanano}, the blooming mechanism allows to push a block upward by creating a new flower block.
 In \textsc{Jelly} (at least for the simplest version of the game that we consider in this work), there is no way for a jelly to go upward and no new block of jelly can be created.
-Besides, in \textsc{Jelly}, solving a level of the game requires to reunite all blocks of some similar type to one same place, which is not the case in \textsc{Hanano}.
+Besides, in \textsc{Jelly}, solving a level requires bringing together all jellies of the same colour.
 All these differences required to adapt the ideas presented in \cite{HananoJ} in order to build suitable gadgets.

-\subsection{\textsc{Jelly} with an unbounded number of colours}
+\subsection{JELLY with an unbounded number of colours}

 The fact that \textsc{Jelly} is in PSPACE can be proven by using standard arguments.
 The proof can be found in Section \ref{sec:inPspace} (Theorem \ref{inPspace}).
-In this paragraph and the next one, we shall focus our efforts in proving that the game is in fact PSPACE-Hard.
+In this paragraph and the next one, we shall focus our efforts in proving that the game is in fact PSPACE-hard.

 First, we study the complexity of \textsc{Jelly} with an unbounded number of different colours for the jellies.
 We prove the following result: